|

 Unhappiness, Bad Lucks, Ill Health, and Death.
 One evening a Gypsy

-was riding his favourite horse, traveling home in the gathering
+was riding his favourite horse, traveling home in the gathering dusk

-killed Bad Luck, The next day the three demons came looking for
+The next day the three demons came looking for the Gypsy but when

-the Gypsy but when they saw, hanging over the door, the horseshoe
+they saw, hanging over the door, the horseshoe that had killed Bad

-that had killed Bad Luck, they turned tail and fled.
+Luck, they turned tail and fled.

 If a Gypsy finds a horseshoe lying on the ground with its open end

-toward him and the calks pointing upward (the calks are the “toes”
+toward him and the calks pointing upward (the calks are the toes

 on the end of the shanks of the shoe), then he will pick it up and